TomBF/DLL-Jump/README.md

 ### DefaultWorld.dll
 A horizontal scrolling 2D world with static obstacles and static enemies.
 ### KeyboardController.dll
-A controller that fetches <space> and <arrow> keys to control the main players.
+A controller that fetches [space] and [arrow] keys to control the main players.
 ### AIController.dll
-A simple ai controller that automatically tries to climp as high as possible.
+A simple AI controller that automatically tries to climp as high as possible.